 The Salt-and-pepper Looper Moth is also known by the name(s) of: Angulated Cutworm (caterpillar).

-The Salt-and-pepper Looper Moth is typically 0.5 inches to 0.6 inches (14mm to 17mm) in size.
-The following descriptors identify this insect: black, white, gray, brown, silver, white dot, black center mark, flying, checkered fringe, brown hair.
+The Salt-and-pepper Looper Moth is typically 0.5 inches to 0.6 inches (14mm to 17mm) in size and has the following descriptors / identifiers: black, white, gray, brown, silver, white dot, black center mark, flying, checkered fringe, brown hair.

 Territorial Area Map (Visual Reference Guide)

 The map below showcases (in blue) the states and territories of North America where the Salt-and-pepper Looper Moth may be found (but is not limited to).
 This sort of data can be useful in seeing concentrations of a particular species over the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some species are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.